 Each Discovery Box represents a lesson in Japanese culture.
 Themes include Kid Time Toys and Games, Girl’s Day, Boy’s Day, New Year’s Festival, Plantation Life, Picture Brides, Obon, and Tanabata.
 The 2.5-hour program held at the Japanese Cultural Center of Hawai‘i site accommodates all learning styles.
 In addition to the hands-on Discovery Box curriculum, history is brought to life through the docent-led guided tour of the historical exhibit, Okage Sama De, I Am What I Am Because of You.

-Click “School Tours” to book your tour.
+Click “Student Tours” to book your tour.